-Temporary Employees -- Temporary employees are defined as those employees holding jobs of limited duration arising out of special projects, abnormal workloads, or emergencies.
-Retired Annuitants are a kind of temporary employee who, subject to CalPERS statutes and regulations, may not work more that 960 hours in a fiscal year.
+Temporary Employees -- Temporary employees are defined as those employees holding jobs for aef limited duration arising out of special projects, abnormal-additional workloads, or emergencies.
+Retired Annuitants are a kind of temporary employee who, subject to

+Commented [A3]: DIR, in its latest FAQs on sick time, stated that generally, employers cannot request medical certification.
+However, it also stated that "Although an employer cannot deny paid sick leave solely for lack of a medical certification, it may be reasonable in certain circumstances to ask for documentation before paying the sick leave when the employer has information indicating that the employee is not requesting paid sick leave for a valid purpose.
+In any such instance, the reasonableness of the parties' actions will inform the outcome of the claim.
+CalPERS statutes and regulations, may not work more than 960 hours in a fiscal year.
 An employee will not change from a temporary status to another status unless specifically informed, in writing, of such a change by Human Resources.
 Temporary employees are not eligible for CADA-sponsored benefits.

-Fractional Employees -- An employee who works less than full-time, in fractional increments and is paid on a prorated basis according to the employee's fractional time worked, is considered a fractional employee.
-Unless otherwise stated herein, if a fractional employee works more than 20 hours per workweek, he or she they will be eligible for CADA's benefit package.
+Fractional Employees -- An employee who works less than full-time, in fractional increments1 and is paid on a prorated basis according to the employee's fractional time worked, is considered a fractional employee.
+Unless otherwise stated herein, if a fractional employee works more than 20 hours per workweek, they will be eligible for CADA's benefit package.

-C. Timekeeping and Overtime Timekeeping
+C. Timekeeping and Overtime

+Timekeeping